rasoolims/PersianVerbAnalyzer-Java/README.md

 	In Springer library: <http://www.springerlink.com/content/n3r0181wu2h6p337/>

- - Please send the bugs and your questions to <rasooli.ms{AT}gmail.com>
+ - Please send the bugs and your questions to <rasooli{AT}cs.columbia.edu>

+ # Copy Right
+Under construction, but for the meanwhile here are the conditions:

+* Free for any research except for projects funded by defense/intelligence agencies outside Iran.

+* For commercial use, please contact me.